 Looking at my kit critically, camera by camera, role by needed role, looking for holes, looking for possible overkill, looking for an excuse?

 Empowering a $100 lens to great heights, these are as good as I need.
-These are capable of empowering even my most basic lenses, so they actually expand my options there.
+They are capable of empowering even my most basic lenses, so they actually expand my options.

-The only thing I could want from them is better low light performance, but considering the benefits of MFT and my lenses in that format, it would have to be found in another MFT camera, something I am not sure is worth the cost and I may already have it anyway.
+The only thing I could want from them is slightly better low light performance, but considering my MFT lenses and their benefits, it would have to be found in another MFT camera, something I am not sure is worth the cost and I may already have it anyway (see below).

-Improving on these might be the G9II I have, maybe an OM-1, but not “little white” the 50-200 which would add little in real terms.
-A 150 f2 would be nice though :).
+Improving on these might be the G9II I already have, maybe an OM-1, but not “little white” the 50-200 which would add little in real terms.
+A 135 f1.8 or 150 f2 would be nice though :).

 In “full noise” video mode recording 4k or high speed 1080 V-Log in ProResHQ, but am I wasting it?

-The only mild weakness is high ISO video (compared to the rest of my dual ISO video cams), but again the MFT lenses help, video AF on some of the older MFT lenses and the big one is, I only have one.
-I feel that this is the stills upgrade I might need, but it is cemented into my video kit as the “movement” master.
+The only mild weakness is high ISO video (compared to the rest of my dual ISO video cams), video AF on some of the older MFT lenses and the big one is, I only have one.
+I feel that this is the stills upgrade I might need, but it is cemented into my video kit as the “movement” specialist.
+If I only had one camera for everything I do, I feel this would have to be it.

-All my video options work with either standard SD cards or to SSD’s direct or via a BMVA 12g.
+All my video options work with either standard SD cards or to SSD’s direct to or via a Video Assist 12g.
 This was deliberate and has saved me effectively a camera body or both my BMVA recorders in card costs alone.
-B-Raw is my end point, cameras that offer internal ProRes Raw are of no interest.
+B-Raw is my end point, cameras that offer internal ProRes Raw with expensive card and high storage needs are of no interest.

-The S5II is my “super hybrid”, the S5II gets a lot of filler work in bth video and stills and is my best basic V-Log in camera option.
-It lacks SSD or RAW-out recording without the paid firmware update, but I keep resisting that as I have other options.
+The S5II is currently my “super hybrid”, the S5II gets a lot of filler work in both my video and stills kits and is my best out of camera V-Log option.
+It lacks SSD or RAW-out without the paid firmware update, but I keep resisting that as I have other many options.

-For stills it is the low light fix, but limited to 20mm wide and 85mm at the long end, something that does not bother my overly.
-The Sigma 70-200 f2.8 is often floating around in the background as a sports option, but my main indoor sport is Basketball, something the 85mm is more than enough for.
+For stills it is the low light fix, but is limited to a 20~85mm range, something that does not bother me overly.
+The Sigma 70-200 f2.8 is often floating around in the background as a sports option, but my main indoor sport is Basketball, something the 85mm or MFT 75 f1.8 are more than enough for.

-I struggle with full frame for my day kit, only justifying it if the video or low things are very real on the job coming, but otherwise I find it hard to justify.
+I struggle with the size of full frame for my day kit, only justifying it if the video or low light stills are very real possibilities.

 In this role, I see little reason to replace it, in fact with Panasonic sharpening up their recent video options, I might even buy one of these in this role now in preference or the BS1H, or maybe skip full frame all together with a BGH1.

-My GH5s was bought specifically to be the MFT video champion, mainly as a cheaper way to get full frame-like performance.
-It lacks stabilising unless lens supported and AF is “old school” like the S5 and G9’s, but it was bought to be a solid, no frills video specialist, static A-cam, nothing more or less.
+My GH5s was bought specifically to be the MFT video champion, mainly as a cheaper way to get full frame-like dual ISO performance.
+It lacks internal stabilising and AF is “old school” like the S5 and G9’s, but it was bought to be a solid, no frills video specialist, a static A-cam, nothing more or less.

-As the core of this rig, anything more would probably be wasted.
+As the core of this rig, anything more like the G9II or S5II would probably be wasted.

 I bought it over the BMPCC4k at the time because it was actually cheaper (rare), I already had the BMVA 7” and if needed it could be pressed into service as a stills cam, something the P4k cannot do.